caonhatlinhth/ship-valuation_harvard_case_study/README.md

 - tidyverse: For data manipulation and visualization.
 - caret: For regression model building and evaluation.
 - Other packages as specified in the project code.

-Feel free to customize the description as per your specific project details, phases, and repository structure.